 Mondri vase by Frank Kerdil

-Designed by Frank Kerdil from Denmark, this geometric vase is inspired by the famous Dutch artist Piet Mondrian, considered to be one of the founders of modern art with his paintings of primary colors, right-angles and straight lines.
+Designed by Frank Kerdil from Denmark, this geometric vase is inspired by the famous Dutch artist Piet Mondrian, considered to be one of the founders of modern art with his paintings consisting primary colors, right angles and straight lines.
 Kerdil has created a 3D version of a Mondrian painting from acrylic, with the same geometrics and color palette.
 There are three sections to the vase, which can be turned to become three different vases.
 Buy it from MoMA Design Store.

 Made from a multifaceted wooden base crafted from driftwood, the flowers are held within a glass tube inserted in the wood, allowing you to display fresh as well as dried flowers.
 Kept in its natural state or with an oil and beeswax finish, each piece is unique, with clean lines perfect for those with elegant, modern home décor.
 You can buy it from Etsy.

-Facade vase by Orcadesign
+Facade vase by orcadesign

 A playful, charming and functional bud vase from Ricardo Saint-Clair is made from laminated plywood and features a chalkboard front with its own piece of chalk that tucks neatly into the side of the vase.
 The top of the vase has a removable glass tube for water and flowers and can be wall mounted.
 You can buy it from That Sweet Gift.

-Floating vase by Oodesign
+Floating vase by Taku Omura

 Hulahoop vase by Giopato & Coombes

 Let your personality speak aloud about your lifestyle with this stylish Hulahoop vase by Giopato & Coombes.
-The classy vase is designed with an intention to give visual appeal of hula-hoop twirl.
+The classy vase is designed with the intention to give the visual appeal of a hula-hoop twirl.
 It comes with a set of dissimilar slates, which you have to stack up to make it look like a spiral vase.
 Each slate has a hole in the middle to put flowers and store water.
 The best thing about this vase is that it lets you reuse your empty wine bottles with the twirling base.

-Aluminum vase by Yokohama Makers Village
+Aluminum flower vase design by Yokohama Makers Village

 WIG ceramic vase by Tania Da Cruz

-U-shaped glass vase BY Jan Padrnos
+U-shaped glass flower vase design BY Jan Padrnos

-Whale flower vase by Clever Design
+Whale-shaped flower vase by Alessandro Beda